navibyte/dataflow/dart/attributes/README.md

 ```

 Similar accessors are available also for `int`, `BigInt`, `num`, `double`,
-`bool` and `DateTime` values.
+`bool`, `DateTime` and `Identifier` values.

-Some examples to access primitive values from a property map:
+Some examples to access primitive values from a data object:

 ```dart
   // Access required null-safe properties using type-safe getXXX accessors.